-As per usual status, close to 15% of the respondents reported withdrawal from the labour force.
+As per usual status, close to 15 per cent of the respondents reported withdrawal.
 This percentage is higher for married women.
-Some 23% of this section withdrew from selfemployment.
+Some 23 per cent of this section withdrew from self-employment.
 One recurring instance of this was of women who conducted tuitions from their natal home deciding to stop after marriage.
 Other instances were of women who traded in goods such as clothing items, who felt no need to continue with the task of running a business.
 One of our respondents in such a situation said: "The business was doing well and I managed on my own.
 It was small and had a few loyal customers, but once I moved, it was too difficult to continue with such work."

-Around 47% of such withdrawals took place from regular salaried work.
-A further 22% withdrew from home-based, piece rate work.
+Around 47 per cent of such withdrawals took place from regular salaried work.
+A further 22 per cent withdrew from home based, piece rate work.